hoangvo138/WGUPS-Routing-Program/README.md

 # Data Structures and Algorithms II – C950
 # WGUPS Routing Program
+This is a WGU project in Data Structures and Algorithms II course, which solves a package delivery routing problem.
+This problem is a different version of the TSP problem.

+In this problem, I implemented the greedy algorithm as my solution to calculate the shortest distance to deliver all packages based on its specific requirements.
+The total distance to deliver 40 packages was 104.9 miles and the time complexity of greedy algorithm in this project is `O(n^2)`.

 ## Scenario
 The Western Governors University Parcel Service (WGUPS) needs to determine the best route and delivery distribution for their Daily Local Deliveries.